 If you need to find yourself on some adrenaline inducing adventure to scratch your wanderlust itch, you’re part of a growing breed of traveler who opts for the more extreme forays.
 You might be an avid bungee jumper, enjoy launching yourself from aircraft with a parachute on your back, or you may prefer the thrill of scaling the world’s highest mountain peaks.
 Whatever it is you do to get your kicks, you choose to travel around the globe seeking out your next heart-pounding missions.

 It doesn’t matter where you are in the world, you need to pack wisely.
-Forget an essential item and your newest dream venture could turn into the stuff of nightmares.
+Forget an essential item, even something as mundane as a quality rain jacket, and your newest dream venture could turn into the stuff of nightmares.
 Being an extreme traveler, you need to ensure that you have some specific items with you at all times.
 Take a look at this ultimate packing checklist to inspire your next trip halfway across the globe.

 There is no right or wrong answer when it comes to personal preference for luggage.
 Some people swear by the freedom that a backpack can give them.
 More often than not, you can carry a backpack on the plane with you.
 You can avoid the hassle of checking in or the chance that your belongings will arrive in Honolulu when you’ve taken a flight to Borneo.